sinjab/mcp_youtube_extract/README.md

 A Model Context Protocol (MCP) server for YouTube operations, demonstrating core MCP concepts including tools and logging.

+**✨ No API Key Required!** Works out of the box using yt-info-extract for video metadata and yt-ts-extract for transcripts.

 ## Features

 - **MCP Server**: A fully functional MCP server with:
   - **Tools**: Extract information from YouTube videos including metadata and transcripts
   - **Comprehensive Logging**: Detailed logging throughout the application
   - **Error Handling**: Robust error handling with fallback logic for transcripts
-- **YouTube Integration**: Built-in YouTube API capabilities:
+- **YouTube Integration**: Built-in YouTube capabilities using yt-info-extract and yt-ts-extract:
-  - Extract video information (title, description, channel, publish date)
+  - Extract video information (title, description, channel, publish date, view count)
   - Get video transcripts with intelligent fallback logic
   - Support for both manually created and auto-generated transcripts
+  - No API key required for basic functionality

 ## 📦 Available on PyPI